Ojibwa Casinos, Marquette and Baraga

 The Ojibwa Casino Resorts are two tribal casino locations in Marquette and Baraga, in the Upper Peninsula of Michigan.
 Both properties are owned and operated by the Keweenaw Bay Indian Community (KBIC), a federally-recognized Native American tribe.

 Each property has more than 300 slot machines and table games available.
 Now, thanks to a recent renovation, the Marquette location is slightly larger and offers a greater variety of games to play.
 Visitors to the Baraga location can take part in games of bingo.

-Michigan is soon to see the expansion of sports betting and online casinos across the state.
+In January 2021, Michigan saw the expansion of sports betting and online casinos across the state.
 The Ojibwa properties partnered with Golden Nugget Online Gaming for market access.
 Neither casino has a retail sportsbook, however.